1908 postcard, Chilo, Ohio to Rising Sun, Indiana, back

 Effie M Turner was born August 21, 1886, in Sugar Branch, Switzerland County, Indiana, the second of five children of Martin V Turner and Ellen Harris.
 She and her parents were living in Quercus Grove, Posey Township, Indiana, in 1900 and 1910, the nearest post office in 1908 evidently being in Rising Sun.
 Effie married Bernard H Galbreath on June 8, 1910, at her parents' home.
 Bernard died at the age of 44; Effie lived to be 93, dying March 26, 1980.
 Both are buried in Rising Sun Cemetery.

-As postal cover articles on this website go, this one was about a "4".
+As postal cover articles on this website go, my success rating for this one was about a "4".
 The only proven link I found between Mary (Lemon) Laskey and Effie (Turner) Galbreath is this: Effie's husband, Bernard Galbreath, was Mary's second cousin.
 The great grandparents of both were Robert Lawful Galbreath and Katharine Harvey.
-Was this enough of a bond for them to meet in Cincinatti in 1908?
+Was this enough of a bond for them to meet in Cincinnati in 1908?
 I don't know.